mrocklin/blog/_posts/work/2018-11-15-uk-met-visit.md

 ---
 {% include JB/setup %}

-I recently visited the UK Meteorology office, a moderately large organization that serves the weather and climate forecasting needs of the UK (and several other nations).
+I recently visited the UK Meteorology Office, a moderately large organization that serves the weather and climate forecasting needs of the UK (and several other nations).
 I was there with other open source colleagues including [Joe Hamman](https://joehamman.com/) and
 [Ryan May](https://dopplershift.github.io/) from
-open source tools like
+open source projects like
 [Dask](https://dask.org),
 [Xarray](https://xarray.pydata.org),
 [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/),